m5c/EthereumGuide/ethereum-guide.md

 By default all ```geth``` commands are executed scoped on the main ethereum blockchain.
 As interacting with the main chain implicitly means spending *real money*, we will advise geth to operate on our own private chain.
 To do so we first need to create a new blockchain.
 Each blockchain starts with a genesis block, the chains first block.
 The following steps show you how to create a new chain, based on a manually coded json representation of a genesis block.
-*Note: When working on the main chain this step is obsolete.
+*Note: When working on the main chain this step is not necessary.
 The main chain genesis block is hard coded into geth.*

 Navigate to your *ethereum base directory* and create a file named ```genesis.json```.
 Paste the following content into that file. **C&P is not enough, you still have to modify the content afterwards!**